SriPenumatcha/leaflet-challenge/README.md

 3.Refer to the legend on the bottom right to understand the color coding for earthquake depths.

-#Navigate to Leaflet-Part-2 folder
+# Navigate to Leaflet-Part-2 folder

-1. Open the index.html file in your preferred web browser to view the map.
+1.Open the index.html file in your preferred web browser to view the map.

-2. Use the layer controls to toggle between different datasets and base maps.
+2.Use the layer controls to toggle between different datasets and base maps.
 You can turn on/off the earthquake data, tectonic plates data, and switch between street and topographic base maps.

-3. Click on any earthquake marker to see detailed information about the earthquake, including its location, magnitude, and depth.
+3.Click on any earthquake marker to see detailed information about the earthquake, including its location, magnitude, and depth.

-4. Refer to the legend on the bottom right to understand the color coding for earthquake depths.
+4.Refer to the legend on the bottom right to understand the color coding for earthquake depths.